 How do I harvest microgreens?

 When your microgreens have reached between ½ and 2 inches tall they are ready to for harvest.
 Depending on the plant species that will be between 2 to 4 weeks.
 To extract the fragile leaves from the nursery tray, be sure to cut them with very sharp kitchen shears, and place them directly into their packaging.
-If you’re selling to commercial kitchens, you may be interested in delivering the whole nursery tray directly to the kitchen so they may cut them and serve them as fresh as possible.
+If you’re selling to commercial kitchens, you may be interested in delivering the whole nursery tray straight to the kitchen so they may cut them and serve them as fresh as possible.

 What supplies are needed for Microgreens Farming?

-If you’re interested in we’ve identified some supplies to help you get started.
+If you’re interested in, we’ve identified some supplies to help you get started.

 1) 1020 Nursery Trays

-As a microgreens farmer you’ll want to use standard plastic nursery trays.
+As a microgreens farmer, you’ll want to use standard plastic nursery trays.
 Also called “1020 trays”, they are filled with potting soil and covered until the seeds germinate.
-It’s important that you buy good quality trays since they’ll be in constant use and you don’t want them to crack.
+It’s essential that you buy good quality trays since they’ll be in constant use and you don’t want them to crack.
 These Extra Strength Seedling Propagation Trays offered by the Bootstrap Farmer on Amazon have an unprecedented 4.9 stars and are an excellent choice.

 2a) Potting Soil